 At the same time, drinking too much or on an ongoing basis robs the body of zinc.
 Zinc is one of the trace compounds that is essential for normal hair growth.
 As zinc is not produced in the body, it has to be consumed in the food you eat.
 Depleting body resources of zinc will result in poor hair growth and it is very difficult to counteract this in the diet.

 Additionally, drinking is linked to drops in the body's ability to utilize and absorb Vitamin C and B and can also drop folic acid levels.
 With this combination of factors, the hair becomes brittle and is more likely to develop split ends or simply become thin, limp and sparse.
-Read this blog for 5 hacks to keep your hair healthy.

 The dehydration factor also kicks in very quickly with your hair.
 You will often notice the hair is much dryer than normal and will not respond to treatments with gentle shampoos or even the top conditioners or leave-in treatments.
 Natural body will also be much less evident, requiring more product to create the looks you want.

 If you do notice changes in your hair, particularly if you were going out a lot this past holiday season drinking more than you normally do, try making a few changes.
 Limit yourself to one or two drinks or skip it all together and enjoy a sparkling water with fresh fruit or perhaps a seasonal non-alcoholic drink instead.
-Contact us for more information.
+Contact our team for more information.